aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivottable/_index.md

 ### getAltTextDescription() {#getAltTextDescription--}

+<b>@deprecated.</b> Please use the 'altTextDescription' property instead.
 Gets the description of the alt text.

 ```javascript
 getAltTextDescription() : string;